-The FC2® Female Condom is indicated for vaginal use for the prevention of unplanned pregnancy and the transmission of sexually transmitted infections (STIs), including HIV.
+The FC2® Internal Condom (also known as the FC2 Female Condom) is indicated for vaginal use for the prevention of unplanned pregnancy and the transmission of sexually transmitted infections (STIs), including HIV.

 The FC2® Internal Condom works only when you use it.
 Use it correctly every time you have sex.

 Perfect Use: rates indicate that method was used correctly in every act of sexual intercourse, but failed anyway.